ramondur/Native-Fold-Delay/README.md

    Automatically downloads AlphaFold models and their corresponding Predicted Aligned Error (PAE) matrices from the AlphaFold Database for the provided UniProt IDs.

 2. **Contact identification**
-   Identifies all residue–residue contacts within a specified distance cutoff (default: 6 Å), considering only N-terminal to C-terminal residue pairs.
+   Identifies all residue-residue contacts within a specified distance cutoff (default: 6 Å), considering only N-terminal to C-terminal residue pairs.

 3. **Native Fold Delay estimation**
    For each contact, estimates the minimal time required for its formation by: